bjdixon/xo/README.md

 ####map

-Takes an array and a function.
+Takes a function and an array.
 Returns an array that is the result of applying the function to each term of the original array.

 ```javascript
 const arr = [1, 2, 3, 4];